juju-solutions/bundletester/README.md

 **reset**: Use juju-deployer to reset env between test, default: true

-**setup**: optional name of script in test dir to run before each test

-**teardown**: optional name of script to run after each test
+**virtualenv**: create and activate a virtualenv in which all tests are run, default: true

-**tests**: glob of files in testdir to treat as tests, only executable
+**tests**: glob of executable files in testdir to treat as tests, default: "\*"
-       files will be used.

-**virtualenv**: create and activate a virutalenv for the running of all tests defaults to true
+**excludes**: list of charm names for which tests should be skipped

 **sources**: list of package sources to add automatically

 **packages**: list of packages to install automatically with apt

 **makefile**: list of make targets to execute, default: [lint, test]

+**setup**: optional name of script in test dir to run before each test

+**teardown**: optional name of script to run after each test

 ## Finding Tests